7 Jovial Books Where The Guy Falls In Love First

 2. Indigo Ridge (The Edens)

-Indigo Ridge is small-town romantic suspense.
-The story follows a girl (Winn) who got a job as the new chief of police in a tiny town in the middle of Montana.
-One night she goes to a bar and picks up a guy she thought was passing through.
+Indigo Ridge is a small-town romantic suspense.
+The story follows a girl (Winn) who gets a job as the new police chief in a tiny town in the middle of Montana.
+One night, she goes to a bar and picks up a guy she thought was passing through.
 They have a one-night stand, and then it’s a week later, and they’re at lunch and realize that Griffin wasn’t passing through.

 Griffin lives there, and they made a mistake because they didn’t want to sleep with anybody that would cause complications.
 After all, it’s a small-town vibe, but they liked each other.
 So they form a romance.
 Also, there is a mystery going on in the book.